Clinton–Washington Avenues station (IND Crosstown Line): Exits

+Entrance at the southwest corner of Clinton and Lafayette Avenues.

 This station has a full length mezzanine above the platforms and tracks supported by yellow I-beam columns.
 The center of the mezzanine is outside fare control and has a token booth and two street stairs at each end.
 The ones on the west (railroad south) go up to the northeast and southwest corners of Clinton and Lafayette Avenues while the ones on the east (railroad north) end go up to either eastern corners of Washington and Lafayette Avenues.
 The center of the mezzanine also has a bank of turnstiles, two exit-only turnstiles, and two staircases going down to each platform.

 At either end of the mezzanine are unstaffed entrances/exits containing two exit-only turnstiles, one high entry/exit turnstile, and one staircase to each platform.
 Both of these fare control areas have a crossover that allow a free transfer between directions.
 A short staircase is required to reach the center mezzanine from the Clinton Avenue fare control area due to a higher ceiling.